 There are 4 types of workers’ comp benefits

-If you are injured in the workplace, you are entitled to benefits from workers’ compensation.
+If you get injuries in the workplace, you can also get benefits from workers’ compensation.
 These benefits are:

 This coverage includes all the costs of medical treatment related to work-related injuries and illnesses.
 This will include: